Eastern Collegiate Hockey Association: League History

-The ECHA is currently composed of eight member institutions: George Mason, Villanova, Temple, William Paterson, The United States Naval Academy, Towson, Lehigh, and West Chester.
+The ECHA is currently composed of eleven member institutions: George Mason, Villanova, Temple, William Paterson, The United States Naval Academy, Towson, Lehigh, West Chester, New York, Drexel, and Rhode Island.
 The 2012/2013, 2013/2014, and 2015/2016 regular season titles were won by Navy; they also won the postseason tournament in 2013.

 Previous members include Lebanon Valley College who ended ECHA competition with the 2012 season.
 In the 2014/2015 season the University of Scranton folded their hockey program bringing the current number of members to 6.
 Also in 2014/2015 Drexel won its fifth ECHA tournament championship 10–3 against Towson, while Villanova won the regular season title.
 Drexel goalie Zach Kanter was named ECHA tournament MVP in 2015.
 In effort to maintain the conferences automatic bid to the National Championship Tournament, the ECHA welcomed Temple University beginning in 2015/2016.
 That same year the Naval Academy took home the regular season championship.

-The ECHA tournament champion is awarded the A.J.
-Ruth Memorial Cup.